 We also hear from MSHT experts on SARs best practice for reporting on trafficking and slavery.

-Although we will focus on MSHT within the UK AML regime, the content will be relevant to SARs practitioners anywhere in the world seeking to clamp down on money laundering perpetrated by MSHT criminals.
+Although our focus on MSHT within the UK AML regime, the content is relevant to anyone seeking to clamp down on money laundering perpetrated by traffickers.

 What is MSHT and how is it connected to money laundering?